 The Polish rabbit is a magical little creature, and not only because of their charming good looks and enchanting personality.
-They’re also a magician’s favourite breed to pull out of a hat because of their docile personalities and their small, adorable bodies!
+They’re also a magician’s favorite breed to pull out of a hat because of their docile personalities and their small, adorable bodies!

 Whilst Polish bunnies are fantastic stage performers, it’s not just magicians that love them.
 They also make award-winning show animals and phenomenal pets that brighten even the worst of your days.

 Let’s find out everything there is to know!

 Just like everything else that is magical, mystery shrouds the origin of the Polish bunny.
 Even their name itself is deceiving!
 These fluffy rabbits didn’t originate in Poland, but rather in Britain.
 Some say that they called them Polish because of the ‘polished shine’ of their fur, but we’ll never know for sure!